Skip to main content

 • Stanwell BESS

-The Stanwell battery storage project is essential to support the renewable projects we have planned in central Queensland and is currently the largest committed battery project in Queensland.
-The project is also part of the transition of the Stanwell Power Station into a Clean Energy Hub by 2035.
+The Stanwell battery storage project is essential to support the renewable projects being developed across central Queensland and is currently the largest committed battery project in Queensland.

-The Stanwell BESS will consist of 324 lithium-ion Tesla XL Megapacks and be capable of storing and discharging 600MW of energy.
+The Stanwell BESS will consist of 324 lithium-ion Tesla XL Megapacks and be capable of storing and discharging 300MW of energy for 4 hours equating to 1200MWh.

-The BESS will be charged during high renewable energy generation, and discharged back to the grid during peak demand, or to maintain grid stability and can charge and discharge electricity several times a day and can respond within fractions of a second.
-This BESS is due to be operational by mid 2027.
+The BESS will be charged during high energy generation, and discharged back to the grid during peak demand, or to maintain grid stability and can charge and discharge electricity several times a day and can respond within fractions of a second.
+The Stanwell BESS is scheduled to be operational by mid-2027.

 Tesla Battery Megapacks